 American Education Services (AES) is a servicer of student loans, which means AES doesn’t issue loans, but manages them for lenders.
 AES was established by the Pennsylvania Higher Education Assistance Agency (PHEA), which is the nation’s second largest student loan servicer.
 AES services both private student loans and loans under the Federal Family Education Loan program.
+If you have a loan with AES, here’s what you need to know.

 While AES is not a lender, if you receive letters or calls from AES about your student loans, they are the entity you’ll deal with to make payments, discuss any change in terms or challenges you may be having in making your payments.